3-Round-Stones/Callimachus-Productivity-Suite/README.md

 The Sales Pipeline application implements a basic sales pipeline for a small business.
 It allows one to create entries and track their status over time.
 This application may move to the Callimachus sample applications distribution.

+We are evaluating whether each Callimachus sample application should have its own GitHub repo.

 ### Task Manager

 The Task Manager application provides a way for individuals to track tasks assigned to them and for others to view those tasks.